jmedia65/learn-ai-right/06-streaming/README.md

 Streaming makes AI responses appear word-by-word in real-time instead of waiting for the complete answer.

-**The psychology**: Users perceive streamed responses as 30-40% faster even when total time is similar, because they can start reading within milliseconds rather than waiting seconds for completion.
+**The psychology**: Users perceive streamed responses faster even when total time is similar, because they can start reading within milliseconds rather than waiting seconds for completion.

 **The reality**: Streaming is just iterating through response chunks as they arrive from the API.